ticketmaster/react-native-ticketmaster-ignite/README.md

 ## Setting up Expo

-If you are using an expo managed workflow you can use a config plugin to update your native files.
-See [here](./docs/expo.md) for an example config plugin written for an expo app that uses this library
+If you are using an expo managed workflow you should ignore the iOS and Android setup sections above and use a config plugin to update your native files.
+See [here](./docs/expo.md) for an **example** config plugin written for an expo app that uses this library

 ## Usage